 But what about the generations after them?
 And after them?

 30 years from now our events and exhibitions will be attended by Generation Alpha.
 To appeal to these, organisers will need to rewrite the exhibition rulebook.
-Will physical spaces matter anymore?
+The link between physical space and events has already been broken – will physical space ever matter again?
 Will the nature of networking have changed beyond recognition?

 Here are the five main trends we think will shape the events and exhibitions industry in the year 2050.

 By 2050, hybrid events will be the norm.
 These are events that straddle physical and cyber space, each complementing the other.
 While collaborative and networking sessions may be hosted in a physical environment, these may not be the focal point of the event.
 Virtual sessions that allow the event to transcend geographical boundaries and time will make for a more inclusive experience, with technology allowing a degree of connectivity we can still only begin to imagine.
 Furthermore, AR will blend the distinction between ‘physical’ and ‘virtual’, throwing the overall event narrative into centre stage as an experience that can be felt in multiple ways.

 By 2050, AI will no longer be discussed in excited tones as a concept, add-on feature, or hot topic.
 It will be a pervasive technology, underpinning almost every aspect of the event experience, from the logistical – ticket sales, venue and transport booking, and attendee management – to the experiential.

 Intelligent facial recognition software – using deep learning algorithms – could completely transform the exhibitor/attendee relationship matrix.
 Hosts could immediately know who a delegate is, their professional histories, hot and cold points, and whether they’re just dropping by to say hello, or in the market for business.
 AI has the potential to make the interpersonal experience seamless and constructive for all parties, whether meeting in actual or virtual space.